 - Provide enough time for users to view the ad.
 Refresh ads every two or three minutes.

-- Keep the ad visible when the user scrolls down the screen in your application.
+- Keep the ad visible when the user scrolls down the screen in your app.

 - Follow the MMA guidelines to display ads at the appropriate size.
 For more information, visit the MMA Mobile Advertising Guidelines.